harshdhamecha/Zomato-Food-Analysis/README.md

 # Zomato-Food-Analysis
-This repo contains the Power BI report which I made from the Zomato India datasets and the basic website for the same.
+The **Zomato Food Analysis** project aims to provide an analysis of Zomato Food Datasets(Hotels of Different cities of India).
+In this repo, you'll find a precise and perfect Power BI report and the website built using Django.